openshift/cluster-version-operator/docs/user/status.md

 This usually means that the configured `channel` is known to Cincinnati, but the cluster's current version is not found in that channel's graph.
 Fix by setting `channel` to [a valid value][channels], e.g. `stable-4.3`.

-If this error occurs because you forced an update to a release that is not in any channel, fix by updating back to a release that occurs in a channel, although you are on your own to determine a safe update path.
+If this error occurs because you forced an upgrade to a release that is not in any channel, fix by updating back to a release that occurs in a channel, although you are on your own to determine a safe upgrade path.

 ### Unknown